Nettle Stings – treatment

 TREATMENT FOR NETTLE STINGS

 We have covered various allergic reactions in previous blogs including bees, wasps, toads and caterpillars.
-Don’t forget that when Spring has sprung and new growth is appears throughout our countryside and hedgerows, it’s nettle season which can really irritate your dog, particularly his paws if he runs through a patch on his walk.
+Don’t forget that when Spring has sprung and new growth appears throughout our countryside and hedgerows, it’s nettle season which can really irritate your dog, particularly his paws if he runs through a patch on his walk.
 As with the treatment for Bees (an acidic poison) and Wasps (an alkaline poison), the key thing to remember when attempting to treat nettle stings is that the poison which makes up the nettle “venom” is made up of an acidic compound.
 In order to soothe and neutralise the effect of that acid sting, you will need to apply an alkaline solution to help calm and treat the irritation.
+Alkaline preparations such as bicarbonate of soda or toothpaste will certainly sooth such an irritation as the alkaline counteracts the acid in the nettle sting.

-If you notice your dog has been effected while you are still on your walk, look around to see if you can see any Dock leaves.
+If you notice your dog has been affected while you are still on your walk, look around to see if you can see any Dock leaves.
 It is very usual to find both Nettles and Dock living in close proximity to one another.

 Dock contains a natural remedy for the Nettle sting.
 Simply crumple and crush up the dock leaf in your hand and rub the juices it lets out over the paws.
 The sap is not, as people think, an alkaline but merely works because it is cool and moist and soothing on the skin.